IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.Integration.HttpClients/README.md

 The `Intent.Integration.HttpClients` module provides several settings that affect the generated HTTP client code:

 - **Authorization Setup**:
+  - **Authorization Header Provider**: Use dependency injection to supply the `Authorization Header` on proxy requests .
   - **Client Access Token Management**: Uses client credentials to obtain and refresh access tokens.
   - **Transmittable Access Token**: Passes the existing access token from the HTTP context.
   - **None**: No authorization setup is applied.

 These settings determine how the clients authenticate requests to secured endpoints.